 The Desert Fathers and Mothers

 Your state is your inner aliveness.
 Your stage is your outer awareness.
 The goal is to be both—holy and whole, saintly and wise.
-But your state and stage don’t always coincide; many of us are stronger in one area than the other.
+(Sunday)

 Gateway to Silence:

 Lead me into the wilderness of silence and simplicity.

 Adapted from Immortal Diamond: The Search for Our True Self, Appendix D

 I have not said or written a great deal about the Desert Fathers and Mothers; however, many other excellent teachers have done so.
 You may wish to explore one or more of the following:

 The Word in the Desert by Douglas Burton-Christie (heavier theology)